By Ogova Ondego

 Hassanali says he is committed to both promoting the creative sector, especially fashion in Tanzania and the Made in Tanzania’ brand.

 The Mustafa Hassanali Cares exhibition, he says, was part of his 10th Anniversary Celebration since his first ‘Crowning Outfit’ designed for Hoyce Temu, Miss Tanzania 1999.

 “I believe in the never-say-die attitude and I use my talent and creativity in making a better today and tomorrow for the fashion fraternity along with the various social causes very close to my heart,” he says, adding that he, Mustafa Hassanali, is “a fashionista personified!”

-Hassanali says his work with international models like Naomi Campbell, Patricia Oluchi Onweagba and Millen Magese has revolutionised the perception of the fashion scenario of Tanzania.
+Hassanali says his work with international models like Naomi Campbell, Patricia Oluchi Onweagba and Millen Magese has revolutionised the perception of the fashion scene of Tanzania.

 Among the events at which Hassanali has shown his work include Naomi Campbell’s Fashion For Relief, Arise Africa Fashion Week 2009, Durban Fashion Week, Cape Town Fashion Week, Vukani Fashion Awards, Miss Ethiopia Beauty Pageant, Mediterranean Fashion Festival, M-Net Face of Africa, Mozambique Fashion Week, Uganda Fashion Week, and Kenya Fashion Week that, he says, have brought him immense experience and exposure.